willbidstrup/yabp/devnotes.md

 Event handlers will have the handle_events method instead of Engine.

+Actions will be initialized with the entity doing the action

 The game map will have a reference to Engine, and entities will have a reference to the map.